 we’ll know in 4, much too short, days…

 story adapted from aesop’s ‘the tortoise and the hare’.

-disclaimer: cheap antabuse gave me this yarn to play with, but you know me. i am way too stubborn to be influenced toward lies or embellishment by one free skein of yarn. therefore, the opinions expressed here are honest and truthfully mine.
+disclaimer: manos gave me this yarn to play with, but you know me. i am way too stubborn to be influenced toward lies or embellishment by one free skein of yarn. therefore, the opinions expressed here are honest and truthfully mine.

 bulky goes fast.

 heavier yarn may hold a chunky kind of drama,